mineral-ui/mineral-ui/docs/publishing.md

 * __How do I publish a prerelease version?__

-    * `npm run release -- --skip-git` then select appropriate option when prompted
+    * `npm run release:manual -- --skip-git` then select appropriate option when prompted
-    * or `npm run release -- --skip-git --canary`
+    * or `npm run release:manual -- --skip-git --canary`

 * __Is it okay to publish from a branch?__